NanoSector/tasks/README.md

 ## Implementing custom Tasks
 The `TaskController` accepts any class that implements the `TaskInterface` interface.
 This interface contains the following methods:

 * `getExpiryTime(): int`: Gets the UNIX timestamp on which the task should be run and discarded afterwards.
+Please note that by default, `TaskController` runs at a 1-second interval and timing might be slightly off.
 * `run(): ?TaskInterface`: Runs the actual task.
 Return an object implementing `TaskInterface` to insert a new task, or `null` to discard the current task.
 * `cancel(): void`: Used to cancel the task, or to bring it in a state where it cannot be run.
 It is a good idea to have